ahershailesh/ChatBot/README.md

 4. Users are sorted by recent chats.
 5. Chatting data is saved across application launches.
 6. Image caching is implemented for the user profile picture.

-#### Chosen Scenario

-B. Design and implement an app as a long term project You are tech-lead of an iOS team with 5 members, who is planning on developing a new iOS app.
-It will be a long term project, with both development and maintenance being handled within the team.
-Before starting development with your team members, you are going to design the app and as the tech lead, implement the main fundamental functionalities.

-#### Why I chose it
-I find myself capable enough to manage a product starting from scratch and marinating it for long time.
-I can design and develop an application foundation fairly by considering long term on going process of application development.

 ## App Architecture
 I used VIPER architecture to support main functionalities.